-Some backyard wildlife are very scary!
-So, prepare to be surprised by what you learn here — but, in a good way!
+Halloween’s scariest wildlife are, indeed, creepy.
+But, prepare to be surprised by what you learn about them here (in a good way!)